 Work experience is evaluated for personal and professional development.
 Ability to communicate bilingually and cross-culturally is an important part of the application process.
 Eligible applicants will be interviewed for acceptance into the program.
-Interns who successfully complete the program will be eligible to take the Registration Exam for Dietitians.

 Heluna Health, the parent organization of the PHFE WIC program, is an equal opportunity employer and makes employment decisions on the basis of merit.
 We want to have the best available people in every job.
 Therefore, Heluna Health does not discriminate, and does not permit its employees to discriminate against other employees, interns, volunteers, or applicants for any such positions, or independent contractors because of race, color, religion, sex (including conditions related to pregnancy, childbirth or breastfeeding), sexual orientation, gender identity or expression, transgenderism, pregnancy, marital status, national origin, citizenship, military and veteran status, ancestry, age, physical or mental disability (an impairment that limits a major life activity), medical condition, genetic information, or any other consideration made unlawful by applicable laws.

 The PHFE WIC Dietetic Internship Program provides a part-time one year internship.
 The PHFE WIC Dietetic Internship provides 1220 hours of supervised practice and 150 hours of didactic instruction.
 Interns spend 360 hours in food service management, 360 hours in medical nutrition therapy, 420 hours in community nutrition practice, and 80 hours in an elective rotation.
 Interns do not replace employees in the workplace.